mmanka1/P2P-system/README.md

     java Chord build <processorIDListFile.txt> <keyListFile.txt>

-Example files have been provided for convenience.
+Example [processor](https://github.com/mmanka1/P2P-system/blob/master/ProcessorList.txt) and [key](https://github.com/mmanka1/P2P-system/blob/master/KeyList.txt) list files have been provided for convenience.

 Once this command has been executed, a representation of the network is displayed as an adjacency list.